ddskolla/dds/README.txt

 	* SensorsProjet - List all available sensors on the device and display their outputs in real time.

+	* Compass - A compass created usig the orientation sensor and a re-drawn view.

 REST Projects
 	*RESTOne - Contains code for REST web services.
 Built using Maven and deployed and tested on tomcat 6.
 Also Tested on an Android Device using the HTTPSampleProject explained above.